From Blocked to Unclogged: A Comprehensive Handbook to Fix Your Bathroom Drain

 - Auger or drain snake

-- Baking soda and vinegar
+- Baking soda, vinegar and baking powder

 - Rubber gloves